alankritamingwal/sp_lab_assignment/README.md

 4. gdb ./ascii
 5. break end
 6. run
-7. info register ---->to see the output store in register
+7. info register
+8. to see the output on screen use ./ascii command

 # Q3 :- COMMAND REQUIRED TO RUN C PROGRAM TAIL -N WHICH WILL PRINT LAST N LINE OF INPUT